 He has also been actively involved with the Boys Brigade movement in Scotland from boy to man including Captaining his local Company.

 Kevin Kelman (appointed November 2019)

-Kevin Kelman is Chief Operating Officer (People) and Chief Education Officer at Stirling Council, with strategic responsibility for Education, Children’s Social Services, Justice Service and CLD.
+Prior to his current role, Kevin was Chief Operating Officer and Chief Education Officer at Stirling Council, with strategic responsibility for Education, Children’s Social Services, Justice Services, and Community Learning and Development (CLD).

 Ray McCowan (appointed July 2019)